enspirit/talktome/README.md

 TALKTOME_EMAIL_DEFAULT_REPLYTO   default Reply-To: to use for email sending TALKTOME_EMAIL_DEFAULT_TO        default To: to use for email sending

+TALKTOME_EMAIL_SUBJECT           Set the subject of the default "contact us" email TALKTOME_EMAIL_FOOTER            Set the footer of the default "contact us" email

 TALKTOME_SMTP_ADDRESS            host address for smtp sending TALKTOME_SMTP_PORT               port of smtp server to use TALKTOME_SMTP_DOMAIN             sending domain